 - Trespassers – Unauthorized entrants onto the premises of an owner or occupier, such as vagrants or individuals cutting through the owner or occupier’s property for a short cut.
 The owner only owes a duty to avoid wantonly and willfully harming the trespasser.
 There are special considerations involving child trespassers such as the doctrine of attractive nuisance.

-Each occurrence of negligence under the premises liability provisions of the law is distinct and requires thorough investigation by attorneys qualified to protect your interests and get you just compensation for your injuries.
+Each occurrence of the negligence of the law is distinct and requires a thorough investigation by premises liability attorneys qualified to protect your interests and get you just compensation for your injuries.
 If you have been injured in a premises liability accident, call the Monk Law Firm for a free consultation.
-We are here to help.
+Our Atlanta personal injury firm is here to help.